vereentn/Tick_Behavior/Data/dataset_card.md

 Source: Data collected from controlled laboratory trials and field sampling in California.

 Collection Process: Each tick was observed over a 5-minute trial, with movement recorded at 30-second intervals.
-The dataset includes multiple trials per tick and considers factors such as engorgement level, population origin, and infection status.
+The dataset includes multiple trials per tick and considers factors such as engorgement level and population origin.
 Bioinformatics: Raw movement and position data were used to calculate activity metrics, and data were organized into a tidy structure using R.

 ## Data Instances